PrimeAcademy/software-installs/install-postgres-postico.md

 You might find it inconvenient to start postgres by typing in all of that stuff.
 You can make your life easier, by setting a PGDATA environment variable.

 1. In terminal, run: `cd ~` to navigate to your user’s directory
-2. Open and/or create a file named .bash_profile
+2. Open and/or create a file named `.bash_profile`
 2. Open the folder or file in a text editor (example: `code .`)
-3. Add the following line to the file:
+3. Add the following line to the end of the `.bash_profile` file:
     `export PGDATA="/usr/local/var/postgres"`
 4. Save the file.
 5. Close the terminal window.